akeneo/pim-docs/install_pim/docker/installation_docker.rst

 Docker and Docker Compose
 *************************

-If you don't already have Docker and Docker Compose installed on your system, please refer to `docker installation docs <https://docs.docker.com/install/>`_ and `docker composer docs <https://docs.docker.com/compose/install/>`_.
+If you don't already have Docker and Docker Compose installed on your system, please refer to `docker installation <https://docs.docker.com/install/>`_ and `docker compose <https://docs.docker.com/compose/install/>`_ documentations.

 Setting up your host user
 *************************

 The PIM is shared with the containers as `a volume <https://docs.docker.com/engine/admin/volumes/volumes/>`_.
-The *fpm* and *php* containers will have write access to the ``var`` folder and *node* container will have write access to ``web`` folder.
+The *fpm* and *php* containers will have write access to the ``var`` folder and *node* container will have write access to the ``web`` folder.

-These users UID and GID are both 1000:1000, so on Linux hosts **it is mandatory that the user of your host machine has 1000:1000 as UID and GID too**, otherwise you'll end up with a non-working PIM.
+The users UID and GID are both 1000:1000, so on Linux hosts **it is mandatory that the user of your host machine has 1000:1000 as UID and GID too**, otherwise you'll end up with a non-working PIM.

 You won't face this problem on Mac OS and Windows hosts, as those systems use a VM between the host and Docker, which already operates with appropriate UID/GID.

 Configure you package manager
 *****************************

-To accelerate the installation of the PIM dependencies, Composer cache and Yarn cache are shared between the host and the containers.
+To accelerate the installation of the PIM dependencies, *Composer* and *Yarn* caches are shared between the host and the containers.
 This is achieved by `bind mounting <https://docs.docker.com/storage/bind-mounts/>`_ the cache folders of your host machine with the containers.
-Env vars are available to setup those folders:
+Environment variables are available to setup those folders:

 .. code-block:: bash